-The course is for CEOs, fundraising directors, heads of finance or HR, directors of programmes and all senior decision-makers within charities, not-for-profits, social enterprises, local government as well as leaders of organisations within the public and private sector.
+This briefing is for CEOs, fundraising directors, heads of finance or HR, directors of programmes and all senior decision-makers within charities, not-for-profits, social enterprises, local government as well as leaders of organisations within the public and private sector.

-What makes this course different
+What makes this briefing different

 - It is not specifically aimed at M&E specialists or technical experts.

 - It has been developed for those making organisational and other key decisions based on evidence generated by monitoring systems.